redhat-developer/developers.redhat.com/README.md

          cd www.jboss.org
          git remote add -f upstream git@github.com:jboss-developer/www.jboss.org.git

-4. Bootstrap the gemset:
+4. Configure the enviornment:

-        bundle install

-5. Build the site:

         rake setup

+5. Build the site for display at <http://localhost:4242>
         rake clean preview

 _NOTE_ The site will take a long time to build for the first time (10 minutes+).
 Subsequent builds are much quicker.

-If the build was successful, you should be able to visit the site here: [http://localhost:4242](http://localhost:4242)
+If the build was successful, you should be able to visit the site here: <http://localhost:4242>

 ## Development